-- The releasing party to argue that it did not understand: - what it was executing or the resulting legal consequences; or - in the alternative, that its execution did not legally cause a waiver of its claims. - The party being released to argue that the document waived claims that were not expressly included in the release.
+- The releasing party to argue that it did not understand: - what it was executing or the resulting legal consequences; or - in the alternative, that its execution did not legally cause a waiver of the disputed claims. - The party being released to argue that the document waived claims that were not expressly included in the release.

 The form should also identify all individuals or entities that are being released from potential liability for claims, including all lenders and owner-related parties.
-A court or arbitrator may likely assume that the parties did not intend the release to benefit anyone not specifically identified in the claim release.
+A court or arbitrator likely assumes that the parties did not intend for the release to benefit anyone not specifically identified in the claim release.

-Courts or arbitrators will generally interpret claim waivers and releases based solely on their plain language.
-In most jurisdictions, a court or arbitrator is not permitted to rewrite, ignore, or add additional terms to an unambiguous document.
+Claim waivers and releases are generally judicially interpreted based solely on their plain language.
+In most jurisdictions, a court or arbitrator is not permitted to rewrite, ignore or add additional terms to an unambiguous document.
 Where terms are ambiguous, the language may be interpreted, at least in part, based on the hindsight arguments advanced by legal counsel, as opposed to the parties' original intentions.